jotaen/klog/Specification.md

 > Examples: `8:00 - 9:00`, `11:00am - 1:00pm`, `<23:40 - 3:12`, `0:30> - 4:00>`.

-It MUST consist of two values that denote the start and the end.
+*Ranges* MUST consist of two values that denote the start and the end.
 Start and end MUST be written in chronological order.
 They MAY be equal.